 I have never been happier in my life.
 For months later, anytime I asked my mother for a sign, a ladybug would appear within 24 hours.
 I honestly don’t think that’s a coincidence.

 I don’t feel my mother’s presence as strongly anymore, but I know she’s there.
 Maybe she believes in me now.

 And here she is again in her 70’s.
 I can tell she was sad in this picture, but I never asked her about it.
 I can see it in her eyes and in the way she was “smiling”.
 Poor mom.
 I should have asked her about it.

 Thank you for reading my story.
 I hope it resonated with you on some level.
 It wasn’t easy for me to do, but now that’s it written I’m glad I did.

 I’ve shared so much that I think we must be family now!
 I hope you’ll stick around to read the blog.
-Drop in once in a while to check on things.
-Make sure I’m keeping the blog in tip-top shape.
-If I’m not…tell me!
+I take great pride in it and want to serve you, my readers, with the best content you can find.